LiU-SeeGoals/nRF24L01P-lib/examples/nrf-rx-h755-simple/README.md

 If the user button (blue) is pressed the status and FIFO status registers will be printed.

-All code of interest is within `/* USER CODE BEGIN 0 */`, generally all other code is generated from STM32CubeMX.
+All code of interest is within `/* USER CODE BEGIN 0 */` inside of `main.c` of the `CM7` core, generally all other code is generated from STM32CubeMX.
 You can use the provided .ioc file to generate it.

 ## Clock
 You might have to resolve clock issues from the MX view.
 Go into "Clock Configuration" and press "Resolve Clock Issues".